 Would you like to create a “remix” of a referenced classic, contractualized with visibility on the number of streams and the royalties to be paid according to the situation?
 Or would you prefer to produce a piece that highlights your artistic style, your creativity, and your technical ability in order to make it a product that will correspond to your other work?

-If you don’t want to take any risks, there are thousands of beats and other samples that are free of charge, or licensed through subscriptions to platforms like Splice.
-The platform gathers free beats and samples, and also provides access to packs containing millions of samples and loops via a subscription at $7.99 per month.
-It all depends on your productivity, but the investment can be worth it.
+If you don’t want to take any risks, there are thousands of beats and other samples that are free of charge, or licensed through subscriptions to platforms like LANDR (“Samples” tab) or Splice.
+Splice gathers free beats and samples, and also provides access to packs containing millions of samples and loops via a subscription at $7.99 per month.
+On LANDR, the subscription also gives you access tons of samples on top of an intelligent mastering service, plugins, distribution etc. It all depends on your productivity, but the investment can be worth it.

 If you wish to adventure into sampling more famous songs for which the request for authorization is required, you expose yourself to certain risks.
 The important thing is to know them well in order to control them.